dbader/node-datadog-metrics/README.md

     this is set to `1`, retries will happen after 1, then 2, then 4 seconds.
     * Defaults to `1`.
     * Ignored if you set the `reporter` option.
+* `reporter`: An object that actually sends the buffered metrics. (optional)
+    * There are two built-in reporters you can use:
+        1. `reporters.DatadogReporter` sends metrics to Datadog’s API, and is the default.
+        2. `reporters.NullReporter` throws the metrics away.
+It’s useful for tests or temporarily disabling your metrics.

 Example: